What’s included in the kit?

-Breeders can contact the CCDM for an effector sensitivity screening kit including ToxA and ToxB for yellow spot and ToxA, Tox1 and Tox3 for SNB.
+These kits include ToxA and ToxB for yellow spot and ToxA, Tox1, Tox3, Tox5 and Tox267 for SNB.
 These effectors can be infiltrated directly onto wheat varieties.
-Breeders can see necrosis within a few days, and can rapidly discard sensitive varieties from the breeding program.
+Breeders can see necrosis or chlorosis within a few days, and can rapidly discard sensitive varieties from the breeding program.

 Benefits of using effectors

-- A rapid assay – Once infiltrated, necrosis caused by sensitivity to effectors appears in a few days.
-Wheat cultivars that are insensitive to effectors possess the genetic potential to confer greater SNB and yellow spot resistance.
+- A rapid assay – Once infiltrated, symptoms caused by sensitivity to effectors appear in a few days.
+This assay is a quick and simple method to screen out wheat cultivars that possess the genetic potential to confer SNB and yellow spot disease susceptibility.
 No need to test in different locations, as the cultivar is either sensitive or insensitive to the effector.

 - Save costs – effectors are provided to breeding companies without charge.
 The only cost for leaf infiltrations is the labour involved, which is minimal when compared to field trials.
 It is possible to carry out up to 2000 infiltrations per day.